Facts' ingestion

 docker network create myvpn

-docker run --network myvpn --name kb -d linkeddatacenter/sdaas-rdfstore
+docker run --network myvpn --name kb -d -p 8080:8080 linkeddatacenter/sdaas-rdfstore:2.2.1

-Now you can get SDaaS prompt with:
+Once you have a knowledge graph you can get the SDaaS Community edition prompt with:

-docker run --network myvpn --rm -ti sdaas
+docker run --network myvpn --rm -ti linkeddatacenter/sdaas-ce:4.2.1

 Your terminal will show the SDaaS command prompt as an extension of the bash shell: